-Each morning do a wellness check of your children.
-If he has a fever of 100.5 or higher, please do not send him to school.
+If your child has a fever of 100.5 or higher, please do not send him to school.
 The temperature must be an unmedicated temperature (four hours after Tylenol and eight hours after Motrin).
 In order to return to school the child must be fever free for 24 hours.